National Urban League

-As the official Youth Wellness Partner of the Pro Football Hall of Fame, Centene, its health plans, and its health solutions subsidiary Envolve Health have partnered with the Hall of Fame to launch a nationwide awareness campaign designed to help young people identify tools and strategies that they can use to address many of the issues they face today.
+As the official Youth Wellness Partner of the Pro Football Hall of Fame, Centene, its health plans, and its health solutions subsidiary Envolve Health have partnered with the Hall of Fame to launch a nationwide awareness campaign designed to help kids ages 13–18 identify tools and strategies that they can use to address many of the issues they face today.

 The Strong Youth Strong Communities (SYSC) initiative focuses on investing in today’s youth as a way to impact current and future communities.
 The program brings teenagers together to learn lessons on life skills and leadership that help to unlock their potential.
 The Pro Football Hall of Famers who support SYSC work with the youngsters to promote active thinking and sound judgment and to enable them to connect with positive role models, leaders, and mentors who live in their communities.

-The Pro Football Hall of Famers, like Aeneas Williams (left) and Darrell Williams (right) shown here, who support SYSC use role-playing exercises to interact with the youngsters who participate in the SYSC Summits.
-Each lesson taught works to promote active thinking and sound judgment that kids can use in their daily lives.
+The Pro Football Hall of Famers, like Aeneas Williams (left) and Darrell Williams (right) shown here, who support SYSC, use role-playing exercises to interact with the youngsters who participate in the SYSC Summits.
+Each lesson works to promote active thinking and sound judgment that kids can use in their daily lives.
 In addition to Summits, Strong Youth Strong Communities offers young people digital resources via web and mobile applications.

-SYSC Summits have been held in 20 cities, reaching more than 3,000 kids across 15 states, and each time, Centene has teamed up with local partners that engage local leaders and mentors from the community to work with teens.
+To date, SYSC Summits have been held in 24 cities, reaching nearly 8,500 kids across 16 states.
+Each time, Centene has teamed up with local partners that engage local leaders and mentors from the community to work with teens.
 With the onset of the pandemic, SYSC pivoted to virtual events in 2020.
 Two statewide digital events reached nearly 40,000 viewers with participation from each state’s governor, local youth organizations, and other community leaders and stakeholders.

 No One Eats Alone